 1A) Bonus question: Which is a bigger handicap in running for the Presidency, being a Mormon or an atheist?
 According to the same poll, it's no contest.

-If these results can be believed, except for being an atheist, the greatest electoral handicap is being gay or lesbian.
-After the jump, a note on that front, and a few more items.2) What about the Mormons' anti-gay views?
+2) What about the Mormons' anti-gay views?
 Reader LB, who has argued with rising choler that my criticism of anti-Mormonism makes me effectively anti-gay, writes now to say:

 Did you even notice the hateful attitude toward gay people in this comment?
 [Not from me but from a reader's message I quoted - JF]